-405.4 Licensed Employee Continuing Contracts
+- 405.4 Licensed Employee Continuing Contracts - 407 Licensed Employee Termination of Employment

-Approved June 12, 1995 Reviewed September 19, 2016 Revised September 19, 2016
+Reviewed February 17, 2020 Revised September 19, 2016

 LICENSED EMPLOYEE CONTRACT RELEASE

 Licensed employees who wish to be released from an executed contract must give at least twenty-one days notice to the superintendent and must complete an application for late resignation.
 Licensed employees may be released at the discretion of the board.
 Only in unusual and extreme circumstances will the board release a licensed employee from a contract.
 The board will have sole discretion to determine what constitutes unusual and extreme circumstances.